-As at 31 December 2023, management believes that its interpretation of the relevant legislation is appropriate and that it is probable that the Group's tax, currency and customs positions will be sustained.
+As of 31 December 2024, management believes that its interpretation of relevant legislation is appropriate and that it is probable that the Group's tax, currency and customs positions will be sustained.

 While the Group believes it has provided adequately for all tax liabilities based on its understanding of the tax legislation, the above facts may create additional financial risks for the Group.
-The management believes that potential tax liabilities as at 31 December 2023 do not exceed 2% of the Group's revenue.
+The management believes that potential tax liabilities as at 31 December 2024 do not exceed 2% of the Group's revenue.